So you want to install a reclaimed wood ceiling in your home? Today we’re breaking down how to install a reclaimed wood ceiling in five easy steps!

 Let’s assume for this article that you start at the beginning and need to find some wood to reclaim for your project.

-Depending on your experience in harvesting and accessing wood, it can be fairly easy to find.
-Here are a few examples of places you can find old wood to reclaim.
+It can be fairly easy to find, depending on your experience in harvesting and accessing wood.
+Here are a few examples of places where you can reclaim old wood.

 - Old barns